notslang/jade-book/views/_ch4.md

 ```

 ###Complex Operations
-Generally, you should keep complex operations outside of your templates, but it’s worth noting that you can do pretty extensive data manipulation.
+Generally, you should keep complex operations outside of your templates, but it's worth noting that you can do pretty extensive data manipulation.

 ```jade
 - String.prototype.title_case = function() {